AlexanderParker/clacks/README.md

+# What is clacks-p2p?

+This repository contains a nodejs implementation of the clacks p2p system.
+It is a low-level package with only the most basic message passing and discovery logic built-in.

+Applications can build whatever desired behaviours they like on top of it (see [Application Ideas](#application-ideas) below for some conceptual use-cases).

 # What is Clacks?

-Clacks is a peer to peer network messaging utility.
+Clacks is a peer-to-peer network messaging system.
 There is no permanent data storage on any individual node; data only exists within the temporary message queue within an individual peer's memory, and on the network overhead as data is transmitted between peers.

 ![Message Flow Illustration](https://raw.githubusercontent.com/AlexanderParker/clacks/main/assets/docs-msg-illustration.png)